 The body of the German pope, whose birth name was Joseph Ratzinger, will stay at the monastery until early on Monday morning.
-Then it will be taken to lie in state at St Peter's Basilica, where the faithful can pay their respects over three days.

 In 2005 the body of John Paul II, the last pope to die, also lay in state before a funeral mass in St Peter's Square presided over by Ratzinger, then a senior cardinal.

 An estimated one million people attended, alongside heads of state from around the world.

 The Vatican said official delegations from Italy and the ex-pope's native Germany would attend the funeral.

 Afterward, "the coffin of the Supreme Pontiff Emeritus will be taken to St Peter's Basilica, and then into the Vatican Grottoes for burial," the Vatican said.